Fused filament fabrication: Material extrusion

 Fused filament fabrication uses material extrusion to print items, where a feedstock material is pushed through an extruder.
 In most fused filament fabrication 3D printing machines, the feedstock material comes in the form of a filament wound onto a spool.

 The 3D printer liquefier is the component predominantly used in this type of printing.
 Extruders for these printers have a cold end and a hot end.
 The cold end pulls material from the spool, using gear- or roller-based torque to the material and controlling the feed rate by means of a stepper motor.
 The cold end pushes feedstock into the hot end.
 The hot end consists of a heating chamber and a nozzle.
 The heating chamber hosts the liquefier, which melts the feedstock to transform it into a liquid.
 It allows the molten material to exit from the small nozzle to form a thin, tacky bead of plastic that will adhere to the material it is laid on.
 The nozzle will usually have a diameter of between 0.3 mm and 1.0 mm.

 Different types of nozzles and heating methods are used depending upon the material to be printed.
+Brass nozzles are sufficient for soft plastics like PLA, while hardened steel nozzles are needed for more abrasive and tougher materials or plastics with additives (like for example PLA with added wood or carbon fiber).
 Different types of nozzles have different ways of replacing them.
-The most common used nozzles are the V6 nozzles made popular by E3D and MK8 nozzles.
+The most common used nozzles are the V6 nozzles made popular by E3D and MK8 nozzles, which both have standard M6×1 metric threads.
 Changing the nozzle must be done while hot, to avoid plastic leaks.